harta55/EnTAP/docs/source/Running_EnTAP/execution_flags.rst

      - path/to/recipient/database1.dmnd,path/to/recipient/database2.dmnd
    * - hgt-gff
      - Specify path to the GFF file for HGT analysis.
 The input GFF must satisfy the following:

            * Protein identifiers must match between FASTA and GFF attribute fields
            * Primary transcripts only (longest isoform for each gene)
            * Feature type = 'transcript' or 'mRNA'
+           * Must be in relative order.
+This can be accomplished if it is ran through software such as agat_sp_keep_longest_isoform (https://agat.readthedocs.io/en/latest/tools/agat_sp_keep_longest_isoform.html)

      - R-ini
      - string
      - path/to/gff/file.gff